A fan’s guide – the club from early doors to today

 Sociedad became Donostia under the 1931 Republican government, before reverting to Real Sociedad under Franco in 1939.
 Until the dictator’s death in 1975, the Txuri-urdin (‘White and Blues’) drifted between mid-table Primera and Segunda.

-Within ten years, each club twice won the league.
+Within ten years, each club had twice won the league.
 Behind Sociedad’s success was Basque-born coach Alberto Ormaetxea, a Sociedad player for over a decade.
 A strong defence backed by locally born goalkeeper Luis Arconada had allowed Sociedad to claim runners-up spot in 1980.

 There was another dramatic finish to Sociedad’s successful defence of the title in 1982, a late strike against Bilbao (!) putting paid to Barcelona’s hopes.

 In the European Cup, Sociedad were knocked out straight away by CSKA Sofia.
-Although they put out Celtic to make the semi-final in 1983, a defeat to Hamburg, it was obvious that the club needed to modernise.
+Although they put out Celtic to make the semi-final in 1983, before defeat to Hamburg, it was obvious that the club needed to modernise.

-In September 1989, the day after scoring for Liverpool at Anfield, prolific goalscorer John Aldridge signed for Sociedad, breaking the club’s non-Basque policy.
+In September 1989, the day after scoring for Liverpool at Anfield, prolific striker John Aldridge signed for Sociedad, breaking the club’s non-Basque policy.
 His successful first season encouraged Dalian Atkinson to follow him.
 European success, though, eluded Sociedad.
 Some attribute the decline to the move from the intimate Atxoxa Stadium out to the newly built Anoeta, in 1993.

-It was another foreign striker, Darko Kovacevic, who led Sociedad in their next memorable league campaign, the third-place finish of 1998.
-Linking with Nihat Kahveci and young attacking midfielder Xabi Alonso, in 2002-03 Kovacevic helped Sociedad to a convincing title challenge.
+It was another foreign striker, Darko Kovačević, who led Sociedad in their next memorable league campaign, the third-place finish of 1998.
+Linking with Nihat Kahveci and young attacking midfielder Xabi Alonso, in 2002-03 Kovačević helped Sociedad to a convincing title challenge.
 This time, it was Real Madrid who stole in on the last day.